Stephen is Stoned in Acts 7:54-60 Bible study lesson.

 This is similar to what Jesus said on the cross, isn’t it?
 You see, Stephen wanted to live and suffer as Christ did.
 He gave his life without hesitation in order to reach those who were in the dark.

-I don’t know how many people may have later thought about Stephen and his speech to receive salvation.
-But I do know of one – Saul.
+I don’t know how many people may have received salvation because of Stephen.
+But, I do know of one – Saul.

 Who is Saul?